The importance of diet quality: Why not all foods are created equal

 Tips to improve overall diet quality

 It’s no secret that enjoying a wide variety of plants will make your microbes very happy; our research backs this up.
-Equally, cutting down on highly processed and refined carbohydrates in favor of whole grains is a great way to increase your fiber and keep your blood sugar levels stable.
+Equally, replacing highly processed and refined carbohydrates with whole grains is a great way to increase your fiber and keep your blood sugar levels stable.